 Pyramid Peak makes for the perfect 14er day.
 It has everything the best 14er climbs offer: switchbacks up a headwall through firs, talus hopping, the inevitable scree-filled gully, and engaging class 4 scrambling throughout the last 1000 feet of climbing.

-As we climbed up into the amphitheater, sunrise turned the Maroon Bells spectacular
+As we climbed up into the amphitheater, sunrise turned Pyramid Peak spectacular

 As we entered the amphitheater and passed the group of sentinel cairns, we had our first glimpse of the Pyramid Summit